Home Bathroom Design Bathroom Designs

 Lighting Layers That Set the Mood

 A relaxing bathroom relies on layered lighting rather than a single bright ceiling fixture.
-Aim for three layers: ambient light for general illumination, task light around the mirror for grooming, and accent light to highlight textures such as a carved feature wall.
-Position vanity lighting at eye level on both sides of the mirror to eliminate harsh shadows on the face, which a single overhead downlight always casts.
-Choose a warm colour temperature between 2700K and 3000K for evening relaxation, and consider dimmer switches so the same space can shift from a bright morning routine to a soft, spa-like wind-down at night.
+Aim for three layers: ambient light for general illumination, task light around the mirror for grooming, and accent light to pick out textures such as a carved feature wall.
+Position vanity lighting at eye level on both sides of the mirror to remove the harsh shadows that a single overhead downlight always casts on the face.

 Bringing Plants Into a Wet Space